58 °F / 15 °C

 Poros Island cruise terminal

-Cruise ships to Poros Island dock (anchor) at Poros - port town on the southern coast.
+Ferries and cruise ships to Poros Island dock (anchor) at Poros - port town on the southern coast.